Skip to content

 The starting position is shizen tai or hachiji dachi.

-The exercise trains mawashi uke, a circular blocking movement where the arms move in coordinated, opposite circular paths.
+The exercise performs mawashi uke, where the arms move in continuous circular patterns.

-• the motion meets in a controlled open-hand position (teishō)
+• the arms meeting in an open-hand position (teishō)

 The exercise is performed in four directions:

-The body follows the direction with a slight rotation of the hips and torso (koshi) while maintaining a stable center.
+The body follows the movement with slight rotation from the hips (koshi) while maintaining a stable center.

 Purpose